Instructional uses of social networking software can provide opportunities for learning, connecting, and engagement.

 Social Learning: Bandura’s Social Learning Theory posits that “people learn from one another, via observation, imitation, and modeling”.
 Of course, the type of socialization that occurs via “social” computer tools is certainly different than face-to-face social interaction, but it still offers opportunities for social learning.

-Use time outside of class better, so you can use class time better: Social learning tools also position instructors to deliver content outside of the classroom, and then “flip” the classroom – working on what would have been homework during class sometimes.
+Use time outside of class better, so you can use in-class time better: Social learning tools also position instructors to deliver content outside of the classroom, and then “flip” the classroom – working on what would have been homework during class sometimes.
 (And yes, this is the same idea I loved from Salman Khan’s recent TED talk the other week).

 It provides opportunities for writing and writing assessment: While tools like Twitter lend themselves to abbreviated “texting” style uses of language, there is no need for this in most other forums.
 Teachers can choose to include grading of writing quality as part of the rubrics they develop for grading social media based assignments and class work.